Life is full of big decisions.

 - Architectural, Engineering and Construction (ARC)

-While on-premise ERP solutions are going the way of dinosaurs, for some companies requiring an on-premise ERP solution or hybrid approach NetSuite is not a viable option since it is only deployed in a multi-tenant environment hosted by Oracle.
+While on-premise ERP solutions are going the way of dinosaurs, some companies require an on-premise ERP solution or hybrid approach.
+In this scenario, NetSuite is not a viable option since it is only deployed in a public multi-tenant environment hosted by Oracle NetSuite.

 Chapter 3: Price - How Much Does NetSuite Cost

-Let's start with the basics; NetSuite is commonly offered in three tiers for different size companies.
+When it comes to licensing NetSuite, the options are numerous, let's start with the basics; NetSuite is offered in three tiers for different size companies.

 Each edition comes with foundational (CRM & ERP) functionality such as Customer Relationship Management, Financial Management, Procurement, Order Management, Item and Inventory Management and employee self service known as Employee Center.

 In addition to the basic functionality, NetSuite offers several advanced modules you can license based upon your specific business needs.
-An example of these may include things like Demand Planning, Fixed Asset Management, Point of Sale or Warehouse Management.
+An example of these may include things like Demand Planning, Fixed Asset Management, SuiteCommerce or Warehouse Management.

-You can add these advanced modules at any time during the length of your NetSuite subscription term and the cost of the additional modules varies by type.
+You can choose to license these advanced modules at any time during the length of your NetSuite subscription term.
+You can also choose to un-license these features at your contract anniversary period.

-NetSuite packages start at $999 per month for Limited Edition (designed for Startups and Small Businesses) plus $99 per month per user.
+NetSuite pricing starts at $999 per month for Limited Edition plus $99 per month per user.

 - Intacct – Intacct starts at $425/month